TheAbominableAutisticArchivist/ErdtreeRemembrances/README.md

 "View" screenshots capture the opinions and testimony of in-game characters, and are included if the opinion directly references or has information relating to the subject-matter.<br>
 "Context" screenshots capture the environment within the game, and are included if in the opinion of the archivist, they are relevant to the subject-matter.
 This necessarily involves my subjective opinion, and I encourage the viewer to assign as much or as little weight to "Context" screenshots as they see fit.<br>

 **Disclaimer**<br>
 The archivist is a codelet.
 The history of commits will look stupid.
-Serial numbers are ordered according to natural sorting, not per Github's lexicographical ordering.
+Serial numbers are ordered according to natural sorting, not per Github's lexicographical ordering, which results in folders and images being presented out of order in the Github UI.

 The archive is currently work-in-progress and will be updated erratically.
-Feel free to create your own archives and your own organization of screenshots using my work.
+Feel free to use my work in creating your own archives.
 I also welcome any information on missing screenshots, including missing items and missing dialogue (I'm well aware I'm missing many NPC kill/death quotes).
 Any screenshots you are able to share would also be greatly appreciated.